dga711/msfs-webui-devkit/readme.md

 ## Installation

 * Download the latest zip release [here](https://github.com/dga711/msfs-webui-devkit/releases).
 * Extract the "WebUi-Devkit" folder to the _community_ folder in your MSFS installation
+_or_
+* Clone the repo into your _community_ folder

 ## Usage